-~~57.~~ The report of the Commission on the [application] Environmental Plans [and all other accompanying documents] or revised plans shall be published on the Authority's website in accordance with regulation 92, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.
+~~57.
+The report of the Commission on the [application.]
+Environmental Plans[, and the non-confidential parts of the Test Mining Report] or revised plans shall be published on the Authority's website in accordance with regulation 92, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.~~

 - In line with the comments of some delegations, suggesting that under the current text of these Regulations the LTC needs to revise the application too many times, the second sentence of paragraph 1 (which has been moved to a new standalone para 1.bis for further clarity) is thus suggested deleted.
 If the Council agrees with the deletion, the LTC will need to review the application only after Stakeholders' comments have been provided.
 References to paragraphs 1 and 1 bis throughout the DR have been adjusted accordingly. - Previous para 4 has been deleted, based on the suggestion of some delegations to move it to DR 12 (now suggested as a new paragraph 1.ter). - Para 6 has been suggested deleted, as some delegations suggested that the power of the LTC to seek advice from independent experts is already provided under the Convention.
-If the para is retained, a preference was expressed for the word "may" over "shall".
+If the para is retained, a preference was expressed for the word "may" over "shall". - Reference to the Test Mining Report have been adjusted throughout the regulation, based on the proposal of the IWG on Test Mining.
+In current para 5 (former para 7), the reference to the non-confidential parts of the Test Mining Report has been added by the Secretariat for consideration of the Council.